muppet9010/Factorio-JD-Plays/README.md

 - Command to trigger a biter hunting pack now: biters_attack_now
 - Added a character-corpse image as the default game one is of an alive player.
 - Use "Extra Biter Control" mod and increase the pathfinder limits by at least a multiple of 5 to ensure all biters path to target quickly.
 - Players in orbit, on a spaceship or without a character are not deemed valid.
 Provides compatibility with Space Exploration mod.
+Space Exploration mod does break the detection of winner between biter pack and targeted player.

-April 2019
+April 2019 - Rocky World
 -----------

 - Tested with Factorio 0.17.33